-The pharmacy provides a safe and appropriate environment for the provision of pharmacy services.
-The pharmacy team protect private information and the pharmacy is secure and protected from unauthorised access.
+The pharmacy generally provides a safe and appropriate environment for the provision of pharmacy services.
+The pharmacy team generally protect people's private information and the pharmacy is secure and protected from unauthorised access.

 The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
-The pharmacy was clean, tidy was presented in a professional manner.

-There was a sink available in the dispensary with hot and cold running water with sanitiser to allow for hand washing.
+There were some boxes of stock in the staff area which partially occluded a doorway and may present a trip hazard to staff.
+There was a sink available in the dispensary and consultation room with hot and cold running water with sanitiser to allow for hand washing.

 Medicines were stored on the shelves in a generic and alphabetical manner and the shelves would be cleaned when the date checking was carried out.
 The pharmacy had a consultation room that was kept locked when not in use.
-The room was well soundproofed and was clean, tidy and professionally presented.
+It was not well soundproofed and staff reported that they managed this by talking quietly.
+Patient confidential information was stored securely.
 The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.